 physical violence.

-Thank you, Larry, for your comments.
+Thank you, Francine (EDIT: sorry for not knowing this was you instead of Larry), for your comments.
 I think your analysis of GTA is spot on and what initially drew me to the work of young people in how they play this game.
 In particular, as I discuss in the JFS piece and below in response to Antti’s question, GTA and other games do not need to be played as the designers’ originally intended.
 In fact, this aspect of game play is what I think is ingenious.
 In the Journal of Futures Studies piece that is attached, we actually see young people engaging in The Sims in very radical ways that promote opportunities to engage in activism digitally.
 In addition, in the talk that I gave to UC, Irvine, I spotlight an example of how a group of queer and trans players engage in new forms of role play in the context of GTA that serve to challenge homophobic and transphobic practices in game play.
 In my view, these types of practices may serve as opportunities for young people to challenge hate speech in games, while trying to adhere to the community guidelines.
 More importantly, these examples show me that young people are already re-imagining game play, challenging ideologies that they, as non-dominant people, experience in real life (IRL), as well as in game play.
 While GTA is indeed dystopian, young people are teaching us that the game does not need to be played as it is and perhaps more fruitfully, real life does not need to be “played” in the way we have inherited it.
 Ideologies can be tinkered with.
 In fact, many of the young people we work with often suggest that the narratives, while oftentimes may be satirical, reference real life.
 What we are trying to do is support young people in engaging in critical social analysis of these texts (i.e., video games) and to re-imagine them.
 Indeed, if we encouraged young people to just play the games as they are, it could be suggested that we are lauding the themes and tropes evidenced in them.
 That is not the case, as I describe in the article and the video that are linked above.
 The power, in our view, is in re-imagining games and their narratives, while saturating young people in leveraging texts like Dr. Ruha Benjamin’s Race After Technology or even Edward Said.
 After all, racism, homophobia, transphobia, gender-based oppression, ableism, and other forms of oppression are present in non-dominant people’s lives.
 We are supporting the young people we work with in tinkering with these ideologies, as they make sense of critical social theory, through everyday activity.
 Our hope is that they will continue to critically analyze their play and to create new games, storylines, practices, and tools that inspire new generations.
 Hope that helps!

 Thank you Arturo for sharing your awesome work, and everyone for the very fruitful discussion.
 I am currently exploring a similar topic around supporting youth in reimagining their lifeworlds and public activity systems.
 In my past and ongoing work with concrete utopias, I have noticed that it is quite difficult to envision alternatives to existing practices especially if the alternatives are to be enacted.
 Therefore, I am interested in exploring various modes of expression of the imagined possibilities, such as arts education, or AI, etc. Arturo – Id like to hear your reflections on how this sort of gaming and programming environment acts as a specific kind of re-mediation of the youth imagination, as contrasted to other, perhaps more traditional modes, such as arts.
 In what ways is this this different from the work with drama methods in the Migrant Student Leadership Institute, by Kris Gutierrez and colleagues?